As always, Rush Limbaugh behind this, the Golden EIB microphone.

 Listen to this now.

-The touching belief in the class occupied by Rush Limbaugh, that offices clean themselves at night, and salad greens spring straight from the soil onto one's plate.
+The touching belief in the class occupied by Rush Limbaugh that offices clean themselves at night and salad greens spring straight from the soil onto one's plate.

-Native-born workers share in this invisibility, but it's far worse in the case of immigrant workers, who are often for all practical purposes, nameless.
+Native-born workers share in this invisibility, but it's far worse in the case of immigrant workers who are often, for all practical purposes, nameless.

-So she's writing here that uh because of the class I occupy, I have no clue how these menial jobs get done.
+So she's writing here that because of the class I occupy, I have no clue how these menial jobs get done.

-Uh Ms. Aaron Reich, I pay to get them done.
+Ms. Aaron Reich, I pay to get them done.

 I employ a lot of people.